matterport/showcase-sdk/docs/implementation.md

     var showcase = window.SHOWCASE_EMBED_SDK.connect(
       iframe, // Obtained earlier
       'abc123456789', // Your API key
-      '3.0' // SDK version you are using.
-Use the latest version you can for your app.
+      '3.0' // SDK version you are using
+      // Use the latest version you can for your app.
       )
       .then(loadedShowcaseHandler)
         // refer to docs for Model.Event.MODEL_LOADED